-(1) See Other Requirement No. 6.
+1 See Other Requirement No. 6.

-(2) See Other Requirement No. 7 and Stormwater Associated With Construction Activities section on Page No. 22.

-(3) See Other Requirement No. 8.

-(4) When discharge occurs during normal business hours.
-Normal business hours are between the hours of 7:30 a.m. and 5:00 p.m., excluding holidays.

-(5) This report requirement expires July 31, 2018.
-See Other Requirement No. 16.

-2. The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored 1/day (4) by grab sample.

-3. There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil.

-4. Effluent monitoring samples shall be taken at the following location(s): At Outfall 005, at the drainage ditch exiting the west side of the facility near the north facility boundary.
+- 2 See Other Requirement No. 7 and Stormwater Associated With Construction Activities section on page no. 23. - 3 See Other Requirement No. 8. - 4 When discharge occurs during normal business hours.
+Normal business hours are between the hours of 7:30 a.m. and 5:00 p.m., excluding holidays. - 5 This report requirement expires October 31, 2023.
+See Other Requirement No. 16. - 2.
+The pH must not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored 1/day 4 by grab sample. - 3.
+There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil. - د.
+Effluent monitoring samples shall be taken at the following location: At Outfall 005, at the drainage ditch exiting the west side of the facility near the north facility boundary.

+Page 2a of TPDES Permit No. WQ0004857000